Summer C: May 9 – July 18, 2021

 - Working as an intern enables students to connect theory with practice and apply the engineering and scientific principles learned in the classroom to a real-world professional environment.

 - Completing an internship abroad is an invaluable opportunity to learn about local business and engineering practices and customs, hone personal as well as professional skills and habits; and broaden perspectives.

 - Working in an international environment gives students the opportunity to cultivate cross-cultural communication skills and leadership abilities to thrive in the professional world

 Social and Cultural Activities

-You will stay in a double room with UF students in hotels.
+You will stay in a double room with UF students in hotels during the study tour portion of the program and in an apartment close to your internship location for the remainder of your internship.
 Program fee includes housing fees.